Pioneer Zephyr: Revenue service and additional Zephyr trains

 Ralph Budd and the Burlington capitalized on the Zephyr's success.
 Many of the Burlington's named passenger trains began operating under the Zephyr brand.
 After the nine original Zephyr sets were completed during 1934–1939, standard production model diesel passenger locomotives with improved engines became available.
 Trains consisting of the new locomotives with new streamlined cars of standard size were ordered.
-Burlington ordered its new EMC E5 passenger diesels with matching stainless-steel fluting and operated their new full-size, long-distance trains under the Zephyr brand, with perhaps the best known being the California Zephyr.'

-In 1948 and 1949, the Pioneer Zephyr was temporarily removed from service to participate in the Chicago Railroad Fair's "Wheels A-Rolling" pageant.
+Burlington ordered its new EMC E5 passenger diesels with matching stainless-steel fluting and operated their new full-size, long-distance trains under the Zephyr brand, with perhaps the best known being the California Zephyr.In 1948 and 1949, the Pioneer Zephyr was temporarily removed from service to participate in the Chicago Railroad Fair's "Wheels A-Rolling" pageant.
 The fair's purpose was to celebrate 100 years of railroad history west of Chicago, and the Pioneer Zephyr's role in the pageant was to highlight the latest strides in railroad technology.
 It resumed regular passenger operations when the fair ended on October 2, 1949.
 The fourth car that was added in 1935 was removed in May 1950.
-By 1955 the Pioneer Zephyr's route had been updated to run between Galesburg, Illinois, and Saint Joseph, Missouri; the trainset had been in continual service since 1934, operating over nearly 3 million miles (4.8 million kilometres).
+By 1955, the Pioneer Zephyr's route had been updated to run between Galesburg, Illinois, and Saint Joseph, Missouri; the trainset had been in continual service since 1934, operating over nearly 3 million miles (4.8 million kilometres).
 The Pioneer Zephyr's last revenue run was a trip from Lincoln, Nebraska, to Kansas City, Missouri, (along the train's regular revenue route) that then continued to Chicago on March 20, 1960.

-When Amtrak took over passenger rail services in 1971, the legendary Zephyr name was preserved, and the California Zephyr is an Amtrak route in the 21st century.
+The California Zephyr made its last runs as a full service between California and Chicago in 1970 following the Western Pacific Railroad's withdrawal, with the Rio Grande and Burlington Route successor Burlington Northern Railroad designating successor trains for their portions of the route under the names Rio Grande Zephyr and California Zephyr Service respectively.
+Government-formed Amtrak took over most passenger rail services in 1971, and finally succeeded in reviving the full California Zephyr in 1983.

 Zephyr as cultural phenomenon

 "Silver Streak" film

 Press publicity had apparently first coined the term "Silver Streak".
-The Pioneer Zephyrs famous Denver-Chicago dash served as the inspiration for the 1934 film The Silver Streak starring Charles Starrett.
+The Pioneer Zephyr's famous Denver-Chicago dash served as the inspiration for the 1934 film The Silver Streak starring Charles Starrett.
 In that story, the crew was racing to the Boulder Dam construction site with an iron lung, with only moments to spare.
 The original Zephyr trainset was used for the exterior shots in the film, while interior scenes were filmed on a soundstage in Hollywood.
 For the film, the "Burlington Route" nameplate on the train's nose was replaced with one that read "Silver Streak".